ethers-io/ethers.js/docs/v5/api/utils/abi/fragments/README.md

 #### Note

 The `sighash` format is **insufficient** to re-create the original [Fragment](/v5/api/utils/abi/fragments/#Fragment), since it discards modifiers such as indexed, anonymous, stateMutability, etc.

+It is only useful for computing the selector for a Fragment, and cannot be used to format an Interface.

 Fragment